Automation has been the harbinger of the modern era of marketing. Even more remarkable is the fact of how automation has changed marketing itself.

 Using product and content recommendation engine in an e-commerce store

 Ever wondered what makes Amazon and Netflix so successful?
-They personalize their experience for each and every user.
+They personalize their experience for every user.

 They use recommendation engines (REs) to do that.
 These REs combine personalization rules and data to serve personalized recommendations to users in a given context.
 These are external tools that will need to be integrated with your software.